animir/scalable-nodejs-socketio-redis-nginx-example/README.md

 # Currently Viewing App

-Shows a list of IP addresses viewing the page
+Shows a list of IP addresses viewing the page Application launched with docker: node server with redis server as a message broker for scaling and nginx server as a balancer and web server for static client files (`index.html` and `index.js`)

 ## Installation
 1. `git clone` this repo